 The outlook for the bioproduct industry is good and significant investments are being planned for Lapland.
 Current technology is transforming pulp mills into bioproduct mills that can manufacture plenty of other products besides pulp.
 In addition to this, the mills can generate renewable energy through their processes for themselves and other operators.

-If realised, the planned investments would have significant employment impacts both directly and through the subcontractor network.
+The coming investments will have strong positive employment impacts both directly and through the subcontractor network.
 In fact, a significant cluster is forming around bioindustry in Lapland, which provides a wide range of subcontracting opportunities and generates new business activity.
+Several companies will be able to process the side-streams to develop new products in the industrial ecosystem.

 The Finnish Forest Centre’s regional plan involves promoting the growth of the forest industry and economy.
 The objectives of the current development plan pertain to developing the roads needed for timber management in Lapland and bolstering the circular economy through the commercialisation of side streams, for example.

 A regional challenge related to forestry in Lapland is that the sector in the region is predominantly state-owned, with many privately-owned forests being rather small in size.
 In addition to this, almost one-third of the forest area in Lapland is protected, which limits the region’s opportunities in terms of the forest industry.
-However, the protection arrangements will secure the survival of Lapland’s unique nature and diverse sectoral structure – for example, 2009 decision to protect the forests in the Forest Lapland area did not, according to the Finnish Forest Centre, compromise timber supply to sawmills but instead served to restore the reputation of Lapland’s forest industry products on the European markets.
+However, the protection arrangements will secure the survival of Lapland’s unique nature and diverse sectoral structure.

 One of the strategic goals of the Ministry of Agriculture and Forestry’s National Forest Strategy 2025 is to ensure that Finland in its entirety is a competitive operating environment for various forest-based business operations.
 The development of the bioeconomy is also among the key projects of the Finnish Goverment.
 As such, Finland has set its sights on becoming the EU leader in bioeconomy by 2030.
 Lapland’s bioeconomy program, in turn, aims for making the region the leading part of the country in terms of bioeconomy.